Fresh Ideas for Storing Produce So You Don't Waste a Dime

 Once you have the perfect environment for produce in your refrigerator, store it properly with these three steps:

 - Keep fruits and vegetables intact until you are ready to use them.
-No need to separate broccoli spears or grapes; just keep them together until you're ready to wash and use them.
+No need to separate broccoli florets or pluck grapes off the stem; just keep them together until you're ready to wash and use them.

 - Remove produce from plastic grocery bags and store loose or in perforated produce storage bags in the crisper drawers or on the counter in a fruit bowl or colander.
 Need more room to store your produce?
 Look for containers that allow proper air circulation and have a carbon filter.